 The 2019 Wheaton College Symposium in Human Needs and Global Resources will convene scholars and practitioners who seek to understand and illuminate the intrinsic connections that link the vocations we develop, the communities to which we belong, and the environments we inhabit.

-The Symposium will address a set of timely and interrelated questions that are at the heart of the Human Needs and Global Resources program and fundamental to the mission of Wheaton College.
+The Symposium addressed a set of timely and interrelated questions that are at the heart of the Human Needs and Global Resources program and fundamental to the mission of Wheaton College.

 Dr. Ruth Padilla DeBorst yearns to see peace and justice embrace in the beautiful and broken world we call home.
 An engaged theologian, educator, missiologist, and story-teller with special focus on sustainability, she has been involved in leadership development and theological education for integral mission in her native Latin America for several decades.
 She is the Provost of the Comunidad de Estudios Teológicos Interdisciplinarios (CETI – www.ceticontinental.org), a learning community with students across Latin America.
 She has served as President and General Secretary for the Latin American Theological Fellowship and coordinates the Networking Team of INFEMIT (International Fellowship for Mission as Transformation –www.infemit.org).
 For decades she has been active in multiple publishing initiatives, including serving as Director for the Ediciones Certeza Unida Publishing House.
 She is on the board of the A Rocha International environmental organization and the Oxford Centre for Mission Studies.
 She lives with her husband, James, in Costa Rica as a member of Casa Adobe, an intentional Christian Community with deep concern for right living in relation to the whole of creation (www.casaadobe.org).
 Her studies include a Bachelors in Education (Argentina), an MA in Interdisciplinary Studies (Wheaton College), and a PhD in Theology (Missiology and Social Ethics) at Boston University.